ssjshields/pz-toolbox/README.md

 Mod mismatches occur for several reasons, the most common being the server you are trying to join has the latest version of a mod and your client hasn't fetched that update from the Workshop yet OR vice-versa.

-There are several ways documented which claim that mismatches can be fixed by doing XYZ- This script doing all of that with minimal input, and doesn't make you re-download or verify unnecessary files.
+There are several documented methods which claim that mismatches can be fixed by doing XYZ- This script doing all of that with minimal input, and doesn't make you re-download or verify unnecessary files.

 Dedicated servers typically grab updates each time they are launched.
 They also cannot update while they're live, much like the game itself cannot update while it is running.
 Servers should restart at regular intervals to avoid mismatches.